Two Bit Training

 DAPHNE THORNTON…grew up helping to breed and raise horses on her parent's Poplar Hill Farm.
 She began hunt seat riding and jumping in her early teens and has continued in that discipline throughout her long career.

 In the early 1980's, Thornton began her own lesson and training business, Two Bit Training.
-She has bred or trained many USEF (formerly AHSA) top finishers and champions, including Sallie B. Wheeler hunter breeding, "AA" winter circuit, USHJA International Hunter Derby, Pony Finals, Devon and Indoors, and USEF HOY.
+She has bred or trained many USEF (formerly AHSA) top finishers and champions, including a Sallie B. Wheeler Hunter Breeding champion, "AA" winter circuit champions, a USHJA International Hunter Derby winner, and ribbon winners at Pony Finals, Devon, and a USEF HOY.
 Her client’s have appeared in the top zone and national point lists , as well as the top breed awards.

 Thornton currently trains from Seven Oaks Ranch at 199th and Pflumm in southern Johnson County.
 Seven Oaks offers 75 stalls, pastures boarding, a large indoor arena, two outdoor arenas, grooming and wash areas, a lounge and viewing area, and loads of trails.
 You can get more information about Seven Oaks Ranch at www.sevenoaksranch.com.